Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Acknowledgement

 \section{Acknowledgement}

 This work used computational and storage services associated with the Hoffman2 Shared Cluster provided by UCLA Office of Advanced Research Computing's Research Technology Group.
 Sudipto Banerjee and Soumyakanti Pan were supported by two research grants from the National Institute of Environmental Health Sciences (NIEHS), one grant from the National Institute of General Medical Science (NIGMS) and another from the Division of Mathematical Sciences of the National Science Foundation (NSF-DMS).
-Jonathan Bradley was supported by NSF-DMS.
+Lu Zhang was supported by NIEHS (P30ES007048, P20HL176204, R01ES031590).
+J. R. Bradley was supported by NSF-DMS.